amai-gsu/MamBEV/README.md

 - [x] Backbones

+# Support Us

+If you find this work useful, please consider:

+- Starring the repository
+- Citing our paper
+- Contributing to the codebase

 # Bibtex
 If this work is helpful for your research, please consider citing the following BibTeX entry.